sophiedodsworth/read-me-generator/README.md

   ## Installation

   This application depends on node.js being installed in order for it to run.

   ## Tests

-  The application will be invoked by using the following comand: node index.js
+  The application will be invoked by using the following command: Node index.js

   ## Usage